Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Discussion and Conclusion

 \section{Discussion and Conclusion}

-Table I compares the localization time for the three models.
-It is evident that the localization time for pure dephasing model increases at $300K$ as compared to $77K.$ This is in line with the quantum Goldilocks effect\cite{Jim,Goldilocks} which predicted increase in speed of exciton transport at a temperature nearly equal to the room temperature.
-The model of Ref.~\cite{Hoyer_2010} nor the QSW model with both dephasing and incoherence can explain this effect as the localization time is same for both $77K$ and $300K$ in case of Ref.~\cite{Hoyer_2010} while in case of the QSW model with both dephasing and incoherence there is a slow down instead of speed up, rendering any quantum effect meaningless.
+Table~\ref{tlocdata} compares the localization time for the three transport schemes.
+It is evident that no speedup is observed in case of Ref.~\cite{Hoyer_2010}.
+We see for only incoherent transport and also for a transport incorporating both incoherence and dephasing, a significant slowdown.
+On the other hand, the localization time for pure dephasing scheme increases at $\omega=0.45$ as compared to $\omega=0.19.$ This is in line with the quantum Goldilocks effect~\cite{Jim,Goldilocks} which predicted increase in speed of exciton transport at a temperature nearly equal to the room temperature.
+Neither the model of Ref.~\cite{Hoyer_2010} nor the QSW model with both dephasing and incoherence and that with only incoherence can explain this effect as the localization time is same for both $77~K$ and $300~K$, in case of Ref.~\cite{Hoyer_2010} while in cases of the QSW model with both dephasing and incoherence and the one with only incoherent scattering, there is a slow down instead of speed up, rendering any quantum effect meaningless, which is in line with recent works on photosynthetic energy transfer which debunk any speedup due to quantum coherence~\cite{duan}.
 This result has major implication for studies in exciton transport through FMO.
 It means a QSW model with pure dephasing is best able to explain not only the robust transport of exciton but also the quantum advantage which delivers the necessary speed up to exciton transport process.
-Hence, the model using QSW with pure dephasing best represents the exciton transport in FMO.
-This is line with earlier study which predicted\cite{Goldilocks} maximum efficiency of exciton transport process in FMO around room temperatures than very low temperatures like 77K.
+This is in line with earlier study which predicted~\cite{Goldilocks} maximum efficiency of exciton transport process in FMO around room temperatures than very low temperatures like $77~K$.
+In FMO complex, pure dephasing model ignores exciton relaxation and spatial correlations in the environment~\cite{rebentrost2009environment}.